-In this blog post, I am going to tell you about the Laws of Design.
-The principles and skills that you need to develop and communicate your ideas to be a designer.
-I am Lalit M S Adhikari from LTY.
+In this Graphic Design Lesson, I’m going to tell you about the Laws of Design.
+The principles and skills that you need to develop and communicate your ideas as being a designer.

 What is Graphic Design?